Tobuss/WAGithubExport/README.md

 Then select "allow all actions" in your repository's "actions" settings.

-Your repository should start backing up your worlds to the `exports/` directory every day at midnight.
+Your repository should start backing up your worlds to the `exports/` directory every midnight.

 ## TODO